devliqht/ismis-too-tired-to-evaluate/README.md

 	```
 	Why not ``raw.githubusercontent.com``? **CORS issue**.

+## You do have to paste the code **every time** you submit the evaluation form due to ISMIS' re-rendering nature.

 I know there are other methods such as code injectors (Tampermonkey, Greasemonkey, etc.) but tis' not really a serious thing.
 Enjoy.